MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/3-review-app-configuration.md

 In the preceding `CreateHostBuilder` method fragment:

-* The `CreateDefaultBuilder` method registers the environment variable and JSON file configuration providers.
+* The `CreateDefaultBuilder` method registers the default configuration providers.
 As a result, values can be read from environment variables and *appsettings.\*.json* files, respectively.
 * The host builder's `ConfigureAppConfiguration` method is called to register a configuration provider for the Azure App Configuration store.
-The configuration provider is registered, via a call to `AddAzureAppConfiguration`.
+The configuration provider is registered via a call to `AddAzureAppConfiguration`.
 * The Azure App Configuration provider is registered by providing a connection string to the resource.
 Feature flags support is enabled via a call to `UseFeatureFlags`.

 <!--